By: Dr. Minchul An, PharmD

 There is no one size fits all when dosing for CBD.
 That means that charts depicting higher strengths for pain, or lower strengths for stress are not 100% accurate, and don't reflect the way that CBD effects peoples' individual bodies.
 The best way to find the right strength is to start low and go slow.
 Bace created the Discovery Pack to help you do just that.
 Start with 10mg, and increase slowly by following the day-by-day packets.

 I like Bace because I believe in their process and the integrity of their product.
-I talk more about the things I like (and don't like) on twitter.
+I highly recommend the Discovery Pack for people new to CBD.
 Let me know your thoughts and questions!